cheqd/cheqd-node/docs/setup-and-configure/setup-help.md

 commission_rate
 ```
 The first is the maximum rate of commission that you will be able to move upwards to.

-Please note that this value cannot be changed once your Validator Node is set up, so be careful and do your research.
+**Please note that this value cannot be changed once your Validator Node is set up**, so be careful and do your research.

 The second parameter is the maximum amount of commission you will be able to increase by within a 24 hour period.
 For example if you set this as 0.01, you will be able to increase your commission by 1% a day.

 The third value is your current commission rate.

 Points to note: **lower commission rate** = **higher likelihood** of **more token holders delegating** tokens to you because they will **earn more rewards**.
+However, with a very low commission rate, in the future, you might find that the gas fees on the Network outweight the rewards made through commission.

 **higher commission rate** = **you earn more tokens** from the existing stake + delegated tokens.
 But the tradeoff being that it **may appear less desirable for new delegators** when compared to other Validators.